 I’m delighted to be able to bring you a guest post today from fellow money blogger Nick.
-He has kindly shared how we can make up to £7,500 a year tax-free if we have a single room for rent in our homes!
+He has kindly shared how we can make up to £7,500 a year tax-free via the Rent a Room Scheme!
 Over to Nick!

 If you want to make some extra cash without too much hassle, here’s a way you can make £7,500 a year tax-free!